How Dogs Use Eye Contact During Uncertainty: A Look at 2025 Research

 This study reinforces something kind, powerful, and simple: your dog's eyes are a window into their emotional experience, not a tool for obedience.

 Eye contact in dogs is often described in training contexts as a behaviour to demand, reward, or shape.
 But this research reminds us that gaze is, first and foremost, communication.
-It's not something to control but something to understand, to honour, to respond to with the care it deserves.

 The look is a question, and your response is the answer their nervous system is waiting for.